michaeljohnson/boilerplate-combo/README.md

 [Boilerplate Combo](https://github.com/michaeljohnson/boilerplate-combo)
 =================

-A responsive template, based on HTML5Boilerplate with bits integrated from various sources.
+A responsive template, based on HTML5Boilerplate and bits integrated from various other sources.

 ## Sources